 - Information Technology

-In addition to the Career Stream Inventories mentioned above, hiring managers can also access the Financial Officer and Internal Auditors Recruitment and Development (FORD/IARD) program:
+In addition to the Career Stream Inventories mentioned above, hiring managers can also access the Financial Officer and Internal Auditors Recruitment and Development (FORD/IARD) program for indeterminate positions:

 Financial Officer and Internal Auditors Recruitment and Development Program: Hire qualified university graduates for entry-level finance and internal audit positions (FI-1 and AS-2).
 FORD/IARD trainees are part of a formal development program.